Adarsh0Ranjan/Adarsh0Ranjan/README.md

 - **Debugging**: Strong debugging skills, with a focus on improving application performance.

 ## Key Achievements
-- **Professional Experience**: 2-4 years of professional experience with a reputed startup known for its engineering prowess or experience on a 0-1 product in a big tech company.
+- **Professional Experience**: 3+ years of professional experience with a reputed startup known for its engineering prowess or experience on a 0-1 product in a startup.
-- **SwiftUI Proficiency**: Exceptional proficiency in SwiftUI with a desire to learn Kotlin/Android.
+- **SwiftUI Proficiency**: Exceptional proficiency in SwiftUI with a desire to learn Kotlin Multiplatform.
 - **Problem-Solving**: Solid problem-solving skills and understanding of data structures and algorithms (DSA).
 - **Security Best Practices**: Understanding of security best practices in front-end development.
 - **UI/UX Design**: Solid understanding of UI/UX design principles.